 The final report is an expected deliverable of this research and should include introduction, materials and methods, results, discussion, and literature cited sections.
 Prior to approval and release of funding, reports will be reviewed by the section 6 grant committee and FWS species leads for completeness, clarity, and usefulness to the FWS for species management and recovery.
 Insufficient final reports will be returned with comments, and researchers will be expected to remedy the report prior to final approval.
 Draft final reports are welcome at any time.

 Proposals should be prepared according to the following outline.
 If an item is not applicable to this project, write "NA" for that item.
-Projects should be designed to be complete within one year.
-Funding beyond one year will require submission of additional competitive proposals.
+Projects should be designed to be complete within two years.
+Funding beyond two years will require submission of additional competitive proposals.
 Proposals can be single-spaced but should be prepared with a font no smaller than 11 point.
-Questions on grant preparation should be directed to Shelley McMahon (phone: 520-621-7243; email: firstname.lastname@example.org).
+Questions on grant preparation should be directed to Shelley McMahon (phone: 520-621-7243; email: email@example.com).

 1. Project Title: